GLP-1

 This is the self-pay path in Norway.
 Helfo does not currently include Wegovy (semaglutide 2.4mg) on the Blå Resept list for obesity management.
 Norway is one of several European countries where the weight-management indication is not yet publicly subsidized.

 What this means practically: you're paying out of pocket.
-Private cost for Wegovy in Norway runs approximately NOK 2,500 to 4,000 per month, depending on dose and pharmacy.
+Private cost for Wegovy in Norway runs approximately NOK 2,500 to 4,000 per month (as of May 2026; verify at helsenorge.no), depending on dose and pharmacy.
 That's a real number and worth knowing before you start.

 Pro Tip